-Steve Gruendel represents banks and other creditors in connection with workouts and bankruptcies.
-A certified mediator, an entrepreneur and a workout lawyer, Steve brings a practical, solution-seeking approach to complex legal situations.
-He’s been recognized in Chambers Partners USA as a go-to workout lawyer for the past 10 years.
+• Steve Gruendel represents banks and other creditors in connection with workouts and bankruptcies.
+A certified mediator, a former entrepreneur and a workout lawyer, Steve brings a practical, solution-seeking approach to complex legal situations.
+He’s been recognized in Chambers Partners USA as a go-to workout lawyer for the past 14 years.

 Overview

 Steve is co-head of the Bankruptcy & Financial Restructuring group.
 He represents banks and other creditors in workouts and bankruptcies.
-Certified as a Superior Court Mediator, Steve brings a practical, problem-solving approach to workouts - recognizing that in most situations a practical and cooperative solution is better for his creditor clients than a collection action or a liquidation.
+Also certified as a mediator, Steve brings a practical, problem-solving approach to workouts and recognizes that in most situations a practical and cooperative solution is better for his creditor clients than a collection action or a liquidation.

-Steve’s practice encompasses both bilateral and syndicated lending facilities and leases.
-With clients that are local, regional, and national in scope, his work is as likely to involve a restructure of a family-owned hog producer’s loan agreement as it is to involve a multi-national call-center’s broadly syndicated credit facilities.
+Steve’s practice encompasses both syndicated credit facilities and bilateral loans and leases.
+With clients that are national, regional and local, his work is as likely to involve a restructure of a publicly traded defense contractor’s syndicated credit facility as it is the cooperative liquidation or winddown of a regional hog producer or franchisee’s restaurant chain.
 Workout matters regularly involve forbearance agreements, amendments, wind-downs and debt restructuring agreements.
 Chapter 11 matters regularly involve debtor-in-possession financings and cash collateral use, section 363 sales and negotiated and/or contested reorganization plans.
-Steve’s workout matters often involve intercreditor issues with third parties, including payment subordination, lien subordination, and surety-related rights and he frequently advises clients about how to structure loans that involve particularly thorny or complex issues.
+Steve’s workout matters also often involve intercreditor issues with third parties, including payment subordination, lien subordination, and surety-related rights and he frequently advises clients about how to structure loans that involve particularly thorny or complex issues.

 Representative Experience

-• Import/Export.
+• Coffee Importer.
 Represented bank client owed approximately $50MM by a coffee importer borrower which filed an assignment for the benefit of creditors in Florida.
-The matter involved significant intercreditor disputes over the proceeds of collateral as a result of a scheme of fraudulent borrowing and multiple hypothecations of collateral.
+The matter involved significant intercreditor disputes over the proceeds of collateral due to fraudulent borrowing practices and an eventual legal action against the company’s audit firm.

 • Floorplan Lending.
-Represented agent for bank group in connection with $60MM floorplan lending facility to auto dealership.
-Matter involved transfers of vehicles to affiliated entities creating out-of-formula borrowing base and was successfully resolved following multilateral negotiations with the company and other creditors.
+Represented administrative agent for bank group in connection with $40MM floorplan lending facility to auto dealership.
+Matter resulted in repossession of over 2000 cars immediately prior to chapter 7 filing.

 • Legal Services.
 Represented mezzanine lender owed $17MM by legal services provider in bankruptcy proceedings.
 Case involved a “priming” DIP facility provided by client, priming the senior secured lender, and a creditor-proposed plan of reorganization.